 My average cost of transportation in Portugal was $15 per day.
 I was able to split my Uber costs with at least one other person at all times.

-Both Lisbon and Porto have straightforward and well-maintained metros that cost less than $2 per ride (€1.65 for the Lisbon metro and €1.20 for the Porto Metro).
-This Portugal travel guide has more on getting around the country.
+- Both Lisbon and Porto have straightforward and well-maintained metros that cost less than $2 per ride (€1.65 for the Lisbon metro and €1.20 for the Porto Metro).

 My average cost of entertainment in Portugal was $17 per day.